Abdulhadi al-Khawaja: Hunger strike

 The government refused access to independent activists to examine him, stating that al-Khawaja's condition was stable and medical care was being provided.
 It also said he was not on a real hunger strike, because he was taking glucose and "other liquids".

 Beginning on 20 April, al-Khawaja refused all fluids, including water and intravenous saline.
 He asked to see his lawyer to write a will, but was denied access for the fourth week.
 So he begged his wife to pass on three things: that he was completely convinced as to the rightness of his action and, could he go back, would choose the same path again; his appeal that no one attempt a similar strike to the death; and finally, "If I die, in the next 24 hrs, I ask the people to continue on the path of peaceful resistance...
 I don't want anybody to be hurt in my name."
 On 25 April (his 77th day of hunger strike), his wife learned he had disappeared from his hospital bed.
 Both the Ministry of Interior and the Bahrain Defense Force hospital refused information as to his whereabouts or treatment.
-On 29 April, it emerged that he had been drugged, tied to a bed, and forcibly fed with a nasoenteric tube. al-Khawaja considered the force feeding and the solitary confinement to be torture; he gave the doctor's name as Dr Ebrahim Zuwayed, declared he will hold him, the hospital and the Ministry of Interior responsible, and that he was continuing with his hunger strike.
+On 29 April, it emerged that he had been drugged, tied to a bed, and forcibly fed with a nasoenteric tube.
+Al-Khawaja considered the force feeding and the solitary confinement to be torture; he gave the doctor's name as Dr Ebrahim Zuwayed, declared he will hold him, the hospital and the Ministry of Interior responsible, and that he was continuing with his hunger strike.

 On 28 May, al-Khawaja announced through his lawyer that he would end his hunger strike that evening, on the strike's 110th day.

-On 16 November 2021, Al-Khawaja, started a hunger strike due to long and ongoing harassment by the prison authorities.
+On 16 November 2021, Al-Khawaja started a hunger strike due to long and ongoing harassment by the prison authorities.
+On 18 November, he called his family to say his blood sugar level had dropped to a dangerously low level of 2.4.

-On 18 November 2021, he called his family to say his blood sugar level had dropped to a dangerously low level of 2.4.
+On 29 October 2025, Al-Khawaja went on a new hunger strike.